 The aim of the qualification is to develop the learner’s understanding of mental health, mental health illness and regulated legislation, as well as raising the learner’s awareness of the processes and approaches involved in the care and support of those who experience mental health issues.

 How is it taught

-As you work through the learning materials, you will have the support of a knowledgeable assessor/tutor who will give you support, advice and guidance on the course content as well as providing robust feedback on the work you complete.
-This course consists of 2 assessments to be completed 4 weeks apart.
-Upon successful completion of the course, you will be awarded the CACHE Level 2 Certificate in Working with People with Mental Health Needs.
+As you work through the learning materials you will have the support of a knowledgeable assessor/tutor who will give you support, advice and guidance on the course content as well as providing robust feedback on the work you complete.
+Upon successful completion of the course you will be awarded the NCFE Level 2 Certificate in Understanding Working in Mental Health.

 What else do I need to know?